SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 - **[ERROR] _siteUrl_ : Alias [_siteAlias_] was already marked as approved alias for another site in this file**: The proposed site alias was already defined for another site in earlier input lines of the bulk "groupify" CSV file
 - **[ERROR] _siteUrl_ : Site does not exist or is not available (status = _site.Status_)**: The provided site URL does not represent a reachable site collection

+> [!NOTE]
+> Please update the `$tenantAdminUrl` variable in the script to contain your tenant admin center URL (e.g. https://contoso-admin.sharepoint.com).

 [!code-powershell[validategroupifyinput](../../PnP-Tools/Solutions/SharePoint.Modernization/Scripts/Groupify/ValidateInput.ps1 "Validate groupify input file")]

 During script execution a log file will be generated combined with an error file which contains a subset of the log file (only the errors).